-- (1) Unless the Minister otherwise determines, at the commencement of each water year an available water determination is to be made for regulated river (high security) access licences of 1 ML per unit share. - (2) The Minister must not make an available water determination in accordance with this clause unless sufficient water is available for all of the following: - (a) to meet the provisions in Divisions 1 and 2 of Part 10, - (b) to meet the requirements for basic landholder rights, - (c) to make available water determinations totalling 100% of access licence share components for both domestic and stock access licences and local water utility access licences, - (d) to provide for existing water allocations in the regulated river (general security) access licence water allocation accounts, - (e) to account for water losses associated with holding and delivering the water: - (i) to be made available as a result of the available water determinations made under subclause (1), and - (ii) referred to in paragraphs (a) (d).
+- (1) Unless the Minister otherwise determines, at the commencement of each water year an available water determination is to be made for regulated river (high security) access licences of 1 ML per unit share. - (2) The Minister must not make an available water determination in accordance with this clause unless sufficient water is available for all of the following: - (a) to meet the provisions in Divisions 1 and 2 of Part 10, - (b) to meet the requirements for basic landholder rights, - to make available water determinations totalling 100% of access licence share components for both domestic and stock access licences and local water utility access licences. - (d) to provide for existing water allocations in the regulated river (general security) access licence water allocation accounts. - (e) to account for water losses associated with holding and delivering the water: - (i) to be made available as a result of the available water determinations made under subclause (1), and

-- If the available water determination is less than 1 ML per unit share, the Minister may conduct further assessments of available water resources and may make further available water determinations subject to clause 33. - Pursuant to clause 45(3) all allocations within the spillable subaccounts of regulated river (high security) access licences will be withdrawn when: - (a) Wyangala Dam spills, or is deemed to have effectively spilled, or - (b) water is released to create or maintain airspace, and
+(ii) referred to in paragraphs (a) - (d).

-(c) Lake Brewster and Lake Cargelligo are full or are deemed to be full, or that they will fill, as defined in clause 42.
+- If the available water determination is less than 1 ML per unit share, the Minister may conduct further assessments of available water resources and may make further available water determinations subject to clause 33. - Pursuant to clause 45(3) when Wyangala Dam spills or is deemed to have effectively spilled or water is released to create or maintain airspace and Lake Brewster and Lake Cargelligo are full or are deemed to be full or that they will fill, as defined in clause 42, all allocations within the spillable subaccounts of regulated river (high security) access licences will be withdrawn. when: - (a) Wyangala Dam spills, or is deemed to have effectively spilled, or - (b) water is released to create or maintain airspace, and - (c) Lake Brewster and Lake Cargelligo are full or are deemed to be full, or that they will fill, as defined in clause 42.